* HSI +0.3 pct, H-shares +0.3 pct, CSI300 +0.1 pct

-By midday, the Hang Seng Index was up 0.3 percent at 22,324.14 points.
+The Hang Seng Index rose 0.3 percent from its four-week low to 22,686.05 points.
 The China Enterprises Index of the top Chinese listings in Hong Kong gained 0.3 percent.